 View the full TikTok video by clicking here

-Further proof that you don’t need to spend a fortune on skincare to see results, the Omega Water Cream from The Inkey List increased our skin’s hydration by 11.7% in our best moisturiser test.
+Further proof that you don’t need to spend a fortune on skincare to see results, the Omega Water Cream from The Inkey List increased our skin’s hydration by 11.7% in our best face moisturiser tests.

 As you’d expect, given its name, this cream is runny and thin.
 This means it absorbs easily and doesn’t feel too heavy on the skin.